aneoconsulting/ArmoniK/README.md

 * [API reference](docs/reference.md)
 * [HTC-Grid project contribution guide](docs/development.md)

+ ## Project PATHs
+ - Sample C# Client `examples/client/csharp/SimpleClient.cs`
+ - HTC-Grid .Net API `source/client/csharp/api-v0.1/HTCGridConnector.cs`
+ - OpenAPI for HTTP (generated) `generated/csharp/http_api`

-## Getting Started
+## Priority Queues:

-This section steps through the HTC-Grid's AWS infrastructure and software prerequisites.
-An AWS account is required along with some limited familiarity of AWS services and terraform.
-The execution of the [Getting Started](#getting-started) section will create AWS resources not included in the free tier and then will incur cost to your AWS Account.
-The complete execution of this section will cost at least 50$ per day.
+- ``grid_queue_service`` set to SQS or PrioritySQS in config json.
+If set to SQS then no additional configuration is required.
+- ``grid_queue_config`` is a custom config dictionary that is used to configure the corresponding type of the queueing service.
+At the moment for the priority queues it has only on attribute {'priorities':3}.
+Note at the moment it is a single quote.
+- By default the number of priorities is set to 5.
+To change that you need to modify the ``sqs.tf`` file where the mapping between a queue name and its priority is maintained.
+- Queue's priority is the suffix that is appended to the name of the queue e.g., ``__1``

-### Local Software Prerequisites
+# Software Prerequisites

-The following resources should be installed upon you local machine (Linux and macOS only are supported).
+The following resources should be installed upon you local machine :

 * docker version > 1.19